Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-Neutron star cores require densities above $\sim7\times10^{14}$g cm$^{-3}$ to transition to a type I superconductor or other exotic state \cite{Sedrakian_1997}.
-While the equation of state in neutron star cores and the particular mass range for neutron stars that avoid exotic transitions in their inner core remains an area of active research \cite{Landry_2020}, lighter neutron stars are expected to have less dense cores, and are not thought to transition \cite{emanuele}.
-Based on modeling of low mass neutron stars done in \cite{Silva_2016}, we estimate that neutron stars with masses $\lesssim 1.1 M_{\odot}$ can safely be treated as having a core with a density below the transition threshold.
-Based on the available mass measurements for neutron stars \cite{doi:10.1146/annurev-astro-081915-023322} we estimate that $\sim10\%$ have masses below $\sim 1.1M_{\odot}$.
-This $10\%$ of neutron stars which do not permit EMBH annihilation will keep the vast majority of EMBHs they accumulate.
-The remaining $90\%$ of neutron stars, those that may allow EMBHs to annihilate, will only be able to amass EMBH at a random walk rate proportional to the square root of the number of EMBHs that pass through it.
-We make the conservative assumption here that annihilation is fast in any neutron star where annihilation could be possible, as this gives the lowest estimate for the total number of EMBHs accumulated in neutron stars, which gives the lowest neutron star x-ray luminosity and the weakest bounds.
+NS cores require densities above $\sim7\times10^{14}$g cm$^{-3}$ to transition \cite{Sedrakian_1997}.
+While the equation of state and mass range that avoid exotic transitions remains an area of active research \cite{Landry_2020}, lighter NSs are expected to have less dense cores that do not transition \cite{emanuele}.
+Based on modeling in Ref.\cite{Silva_2016}, we estimate that NSs with masses $\lesssim 1.1 M_{\odot}$ can reasonably be treated as having a core density below the transition threshold.
+Based on the available mass measurements for NSs \cite{doi:10.1146/annurev-astro-081915-023322}, we estimate that $\sim10\%$ have masses below $\sim 1.1M_{\odot}$.
+These NSs do not permit EMBH annihilation and so keep those they accumulate.
+The remaining $90\%$ amass EMBHs at a random walk rate proportional to the square root of the number that pass through them.
+We make the conservative assumption that annihilation is fast whenever it is possible, as this gives the lowest estimate for the number of EMBHs accumulated, the smallest NS x-ray luminosity, and the weakest bounds.

-At high masses ($M \gtrsim 10^9$ g) a single EMBH can cause a neutron star to overheat, so annihilation suppression no longer matters.
-At masses between $10^7$g and $10^9$g, neutron stars accumulate a few EMBHs, so $N_{acc}$ is not so much smaller than $\sqrt{N_{acc}}$ and all neutron stars contribute to the bound, The bound on EMBHs with masses below $10^7$g is dominated by radiation from non-annihilating neutron stars.
+At high masses ($M \gtrsim 10^9$ g), a single EMBH can cause a NS to overheat, so annihilation suppression no longer matters.
+Only few EMBHs with $10^7$g $<M<10^9$g are needed to overheat a NSs, so $N_{acc}$ is not much smaller than $\sqrt{N_{acc}}$, and all NSs contribute to the bound.
+The bound on EMBHs with $M<10^7$g is dominated by radiation from non-annihilating NSs.